 Your options are one, two and three buttons on the jacket front.
 But for a modern look, you’ll want to go with either one or two.

-I recommend two, and here’s why: A fall sportcoat is inherently a bit functional.
+For a versatile jacket, we recommend a two button front and here’s why: a fall sportcoat is inherently a practical item.
 A one button coat is very trendy and errs on the side of a cocktail jacket (i.e. sophisticated).
-This can be a great look with the right fabric, but for an all-around versatile jacket, a two button will carry you through your daily meetings and all the way to date night with ease.
+This can be a great look with the right fabric, but for an all-around versatile jacket, a two button front will carry you through your daily meetings and into date night with ease.

 There are some notable details that really shine in a fall sportcoat.

 Secondly, you can add a theater ticket pocket.
 It’s the third pocket that you sometimes see on a suit jacket just above the typical side pockets.
 Historically, gentlemen would keep their, you guessed it, theater tickets inside that pocket.
-And since fall is the time of year when we start spending more time indoors and looking for things to do away from the cooling weather, I think a ticket pocket is a nice touch.
+Since fall is the time of year when we start spending more time indoors and looking for things to do away from the cooling weather, we think a ticket pocket is a nice touch.

 How to buy a fall sportcoat: wrap up

 So, there you have it.
-Our tips on how to choose a fall sportcoat that is both modern and versatile, whether you’re wearing it to the office or out apple picking.
+Our tips on how to buy a fall sportcoat that is both modern and versatile, whether you’re wearing it to the office or out apple picking.

 Please note that the key point we want to get across is that sportcoats are downright useful this time of year.
 They can keep you warm and seamlessly take you from your walk to the office right into your first meeting of the day.
-Plus, a fine woolen jacket is just going to feel great.
+Plus, a fine woolen jacket is just going to feel great to wear.